NinoCoelho/hazel_scripts/README.md

 - The script maintains a log of imported folders to prevent duplicate imports
 - All operations are confirmed via macOS native dialogs
 - Source files are only deleted after explicit user confirmation
-- The script handles multiple camera types in the same import session
+- The script handles multiple camera types and video files in the same import session

 ### License